 What affect will dropping a pumping session have on my supply?

 Unfortunately, there is no clear answer here – different women will have different results.
 When you drop a pumping session, your output might not change, it may decrease, or it may even go up.
-(Mine stayed the same when I dropped from 8 to 7 to 6 to 5, went up when I dropped from 5 to 4 pumps per day, and decreased after that.)
+(Mine stayed the same when I dropped from 8 to 7 to 6 to 5, went up when I dropped from 5 to 4 pumping sessions per day, and decreased with every session I dropped after that.)